MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/mobile-device-workspace.md

     - *Auto* – This is the initial value assigned to new devices until the system has enough information to determine the correct license state.
     - *License required* – The device needs a license that hasn't yet been acquired.
 This value is usually assigned automatically the first time a shared work user signs into it.
     - *Licensed* – The device is licensed.
 Select this value to indicate that you have acquired the needed license(s) for this device.
     - *Block share usage* – The device doesn't require a device license.
-This applies only to devices that are used either by exactly one shared work user (who has a user license) or only by Supply Chain Management users (who don't require a user or device license to use the mobile app).
+This applies only to devices that are used by exactly one shared work user (who has a user license) and/or only by Supply Chain Management users (who don't require a user or device license to use the mobile app).
 This setting prevents all other shared work users from signing in to the device.

 ## <a name="delete-devices"></a>Remove a device